 - Failing to acknowledge people who are no longer in your life either due to divorce or death;

 - Failing to include people new to your family, such as due to marriages, births, and adoptions;

 - Failing to account for changes in financial situations, such as modifying amounts distributed among children based on their individual needs;

 - Failing to account for changes in age or health, such as making special provisions for older adults or others who may have suffered recent disabilities.

 Contact Us Today for Help

 At Cavallo & Cavallo, we provide the professional estate planning help needed to ensure both you and your loved ones are protected.
-Call or contact our Bronx & New Rochelle estate planning attorneys online to schedule a consultation today.
+Call or contact our Bronx & Westchester estate planning attorneys online to schedule a consultation today.